 Electric boilers are typically more expensive to run than gas boilers, potentially around 3-4 times more.

 Usually, non-electric forms of heating are much friendlier to your pocket, but they aren’t always better for the planet.

 Smart meters can help you see where your money is being spent and how you can cut back and develop better energy budgeting habits, whilst reducing your carbon footprint.

 Electric vs gas boilers: which is better for the environment?

 Home heating accounts for 14% of all UK emissions*.
-Going electric is one way to combat that and, with the UK committed to and likely to regulate to cutting CO2 emissions to zero by 2050, many households are already reconsidering dependence on fossil fuel boilers.
+Going electric is one way to combat this and, with the UK committed to becoming carbon neutral, many households are already reconsidering dependence on fossil fuel boilers.

-<h2> Alternatives to gas boilers: what else is available? <h2>
+Alternatives to gas boilers: what else is available?

 Aside from gas and electric boilers, there are many alternative heating systems for your home, including:

 The heating industry has been evolving for years, and the pace of change is stepping up.
 Consumers need to research and seek advice on the system that best suits their property, energy efficiency and heating needs, while weighing up how they can help reduce their carbon footprint.